whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-25-Glossybox-Tony-Awards-Subscription-Box-June-2016-Review-Coupon.md

 **SinfulColors** Kylie Jenner Trend Matters Nail Polish in Kitty Pink. *Value $3*

-I do love receiving nail polishes in my sub boxes, but not one that's a drugstore brand though.
+I do love receiving nail polishes in my sub boxes, but not one that's a drugstore brand.
 The color is a nice everyday pastel pink color so I may still be using this, just kind of disappointed that they went with this brand.

 <br>